mks0012/HarryPotterCloak/README.md

 # Harry-Potters-Invisible-cloak
 Image masking basic techniques
+A fun computer vision project that simulates the invisibility cloak effect using OpenCV.
+The app detects a specific cloak color in the video feed and replaces it with the background in real-time, creating the illusion of invisibility.

+Tech Used: Python, OpenCV, NumPy
+Key Concepts: Color masking, HSV color space, real-time video processing, image blending.

+ Adjustable cloak color
+ Real-time invisibility effect
+ Great intro to OpenCV + computer vision!

 Tired of scratching your head through hectic reasearch papers?
 Common let's make something interesting with the help of basic computer vision knowledge using opencv library.